-into the kingdom and the king's court, for he was amongst the officials in the royal curia held in Messina when Richard of Mandra, count of Molise, was judged and sentenced.97 Florius subsequently resumed his activities as iustitiarius in Salerno, as he is attested in 117298 and 1174.99 Despite Florius of Camerota's documented prolific social activities and long career as a royal functionary, it was Lampus who held the title of comestabulus for their common region and social circle.
+in Jerusalem.
+Florius must have then been pardoned and welcomed back into the kingdom and the king's court, for he was amongst the officials in the royal curia held in Messina when Richard of Mandra, count of Molise, was judged and sentenced.
+Florius subsequently resumed his activities as iustitiarius in Salerno, as he is attested in 1172 and 1174.
+Despite Florius of Camerota's documented prolific social activities and long career as a royal functionary, it was Lampus who held the title of comestabulus for their common region and social circle.

-As the case of Lampus of Fasanella - and to a lesser extent also that of Florius of Camerota - has helped to clarify the actual documented role played by the royal constables in their own local setting, the question of the title's usage remains open.
-At least, based on these examples, it can be suggested that that the royal comestabuli did not utilise this title in a military way, and were not referred to as such, when involved in judicial processes or local transactions.
-Lampus and Florius' role as royal justiciars must have given them an additional source of social control, of a political nature, which they exercised amongst other barons outside their immediate local social circle and independently of their military appointments.
+Although the case of Lampus of Fasanella-and to a lesser extent also that of Florius of Camerota-has helped to clarify the actual documented role played by the royal constables in their own local setting, the question of the title's usage remains open.
+However, based on these examples, it can at least be suggested that the royal comestabuli did not utilize this title in a military way, and were not referred to as such, when involved in judicial processes or local transactions.
+Lampus's and Florius's role as royal justiciars must have given them an additional source of social control, of a political nature, which they exercised amongst other barons outside their immediate local social circle and independently of their military appointments.

-Equivalent social relations in the mainland's military organisation
+Equivalent Social Relations in the Mainland's Military Organization

-The vast diversity of social profiles of royal comestabuli recorded in the Quaternus does not allow for an easy or homogenous conception of this class of royal functionaries.
-From figures as influential as the magister Gilbert of Balvano, to lesser tenants such as Angoth
+The great diversity of social profiles of royal comestabuli recorded in the Quaternus does not allow for an easy or homogenous conception of this class of royal functionaries.
+From figures as influential as the magister